Delineo-Disease-Modeling/Simulation/dmp/README.txt

 ICU          0.0        0.0          0.0         0.0       0.0    0.4      0.6
 Removed      0.0        0.0          0.0         0.0       0.0    1.0      0.0
 Recovered    0.0        0.0          0.0         0.0       0.0    0.0      1.0

+Each box indicates the probability of going from the row to the column state.

 To run the code: